Kigale/portfolio-gridsome/Projects/Widex.md

 ![Hearo poster](./images/widex/poster2.jpg)

 ## The HearO Brand Store
-To get hearing aids today you go to an audiologist.
-They have outdated clinics with a strong healthcare association.
+To get hearing aids today, you go to an audiologist.
+They have clinics with a strong healthcare association.
 We believe this needs to change to attract more users.
 Therefore we made a vision for a HearO brand store.
-It fits with how technology is sold today but with a stronger connection to style.
+It fits with how technology is sold today but with a stronger connection to lifestyle.

 ![Hearo store](./images/widex/store.jpg)